gtrogers/gtrogers/README.md

 ### Hi there 👋

-- 💬 Ask me about: engineering leadership, indie games
+- 💬 Ask me about: programming, mindfulness, indie games, table-top RPGS and keeping the web wierd
 - 😄 Pronouns: he/him

 <!--